WilliamLee101/IOS-Flix/README.md

 # IOS-Flix
-Using swift to create a IOS app, a clone of Flix
+Using swift to create a IOS app, a clone of Flix.